pretix/python-drafthorse/README.rst

 License of the Python code: Apache License 2.0

-The PDF handling (drafthorse/pdf.py) is based on the code of factur-x, Copyright 2016-2018, Alexis de Lattre <alexis.delattre@akretion.com>, released under a BSD license.
+The PDF handling (drafthorse/pdf.py) was originally based on the code of factur-x, Copyright 2016-2018, Alexis de Lattre <alexis.delattre@akretion.com>, released under a BSD license.

 The packages includes schemas and samples of the ZUGFeRD specification (.xsd and .xml files) which are owned by the *Forum für elektronische Rechnungen bei der AWV e.V („FeRD“)* and are released under a proprietary license that allows bundling them together with other software for free.